cunarist/transle/README.md

 Due to limitations of dependencies and tools, Cunarist App Template relies heavily on Python scripts in `./automate` for automation.

 Although Python automation is convenient, if there comes a situation where dependencies get updated and therefore specialized automation is not needed anymore in some areas, it's best to switch to out-of-the-box features of those dependencies.

-Type hints should be provided for the maintainability of the code.
-Turn on strict type checking in whatever IDE you are using.
-If some third-party packages doesn't support type checking very well, then you can write `# type: ignore` to suppress the warning.

 [Black](https://black.readthedocs.io/en/stable/) formatter should be used for maintaining quality code.